gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle now offers a public API to publish custom software components.
 Refer to the `SoftwareComponentFactory` javadocs for details or look at the `JavaPlugin` and `JavaPlaftormPlugin` which have been migrated to use this API.

+### Gradle Module Metadata 1.0

+Gradle Module Metadata is now 1.0.

+Gradle will automatically consume published Gradle Metadata, but to publish Gradle Metadata requires you to enable the `GRADLE_METADATA` feature preview.

 ### Factory method for creating `ConfigurableFileCollection` instances using `ObjectFactory`